 Academic culture Critical reasoning is a crucial part of the University of Chicago Law School experience some would say it's our defining characteristic.
 Our faculty and students are deeply involved in the "life of the mind," as we call it, and delight in spending their days challenging each other to dig ever deeper into the law as an intellectual discipline.
-We hope that by spending time in this portion of our Web site, you will learn about the teaching and research philosophies that make the Law School unique.
+Read more about the teaching and research philosophies that make the Law School unique.

 Faculty The Law School has assembled a faculty that is distinguished for its scholarship and its teaching ability.
-Many LL.M. students are surprised to discover how accessible and available the faculty are.
+Many LLM students are surprised to discover how accessible and available the faculty are.
 The custom is for faculty to work in their offices with their doors open.
 Students do not need to make appointments to meet with them.
-In addition to the full-time members of the faculty, the Law School has approximately 50 practitioners, faculty members from other areas of the University and visiting professors from other law schools who teach courses and seminars each year.
-Detailed information about individual faculty members can be found on our web site.
+In addition to the full-time members of the faculty, the Law School has approximately 90 practitioners, faculty members from other areas of the University, and visiting professors from other law schools, who teach courses and seminars each year.
+Detailed information about individual faculty members can be found on our website.
 A significant portion of the faculty represents academic fields other than law, including economics, history, philosophy, and political science.
-The strong orientation of the faculty toward research provides students with unusually good opportunities and LL.M. students often do independent research projects with members of the faculty instead of taking a class or seminar.
+The strong orientation of the faculty toward research provides students with unusually good opportunities and LLM students often do independent research projects with members of the faculty instead of taking a class or seminar.

 Student life The academic opportunities only partially describe what it is like to be an LL.M. student at Chicago.
 Prospective students should get a fuller picture from this section, which presents a typical LL.M. experience as a student would encounter it throughout the year.

 Location If the Law School were part of a different university in a different community it would be a different experience for LL.M. students.
-Please go here to see what it is like to live, study, and play in our location.
+See what it is like to live, study, and play in our location.